raviqqe/stak/doc/src/content/docs/embedding-scripts.md

 This page explains how to embed scripts written in Stak Scheme into Rust programs.
 By reading this page, you will learn:

-- How to add Stak Scheme as dependencies in Rust projects.
 - How to compile Scheme scripts so that Rust programs can include them.
 - How to include scripts written in Stak Scheme in Rust programs.

+## Installing dependencies

+First, you need to add Stak Scheme as dependencies in your Rust projects.
+Follow [the install instruction](install).

 ## Preparing a Scheme script